diskoverdata/diskover-docs/source_files/user_media_edition_xytech_plugins.md

 Therefore, the lack of integration for file-based workflows between the order management system and the underlying storage repositories, makes data management decisions difficult as they are solely based on attributes of files or objects on storage.
 Additional business context is needed from the order management system to increase precision and accuracy of data management decisions.

 An instance of key information might be the invoice date for a work order.
-A status change for a work order can be aa key indicator for data management, for example, once a [Xytech media order](https://www.xytechsystems.com/) has been “invoiced”, then the data associated with that media order can be a candidate for archival.
+A status change for a work order can be a key indicator for data management, for example, once a [Xytech media order](https://www.xytechsystems.com/) has been “invoiced”, then the data associated with that media order can be a candidate for archival.

 #### Order Status Information Within Xytech Application